5 Wonderful Health Benefits Of Pesto During Pregnancy

 MomJunction believes in providing reliable, research-backed information to you.
 As per our strong editorial policy requirements, we base our health articles on references (citations) taken from authority sites, international journals, and research studies.
 However, if you find any incongruencies, feel free to write to us.

 Pesto, a sauce from Italian cuisine, is prepared using a variety of nutritious ingredients.
 However, is it safe to have pesto during pregnancy?
-Consuming pesto sauce in moderation may be considered a healthy option in pregnant women.
+Consuming pesto sauce in moderation may be considered a healthy option for pregnant women.
 It may provide certain nutrients such as proteins, vitamins, and good fats to meet the increased daily requirements during pregnancy.
 Additionally, it is effective in preventing food cravings.
 This post tells you in detail about pesto sauce, including its safety and benefits when incorporated into your pregnancy diet.

 In This Article